Ulle84/ToolBox/NextSteps.md

 * CodeCreator: Apps - preview area of log -> drag and drop ico-file on preview area of logo
 * CodeDuplicator: change first line with creational comment
 * WorkManager
+* call Tortoise git with commit ToolBox?
+* check marked Mails if there are more ToDos